CoderKingQ/Monopoly/README.md

   - Space
   - Utility

-UML Class Diagram:
+### UML Class Diagram:
+A UML Class Diagram which shows and describes the structure of our monopoly system.
+It shows the classes and their attributes and methods, and also the relationship between classes.

-UML Sequence Diagram:
+### UML Sequence Diagram:
 There are 3 sequence diagrams that show the interaction for when a player
   - buys a property
   - rents a property
-  - goes bankrupt...
+  - goes bankrupt

 # Future Milestones:
 As the project progresses, there would be a GUI-based vesrion. here there would be the addition of the view and the controller.